oisdk/SwiftSequence/README.md

 [1, 2, 3]
 ```

 Note that it's not the same as filter: if any elements return true for the predicate *after* the first element that returns false, they're still not returned.
-This function has both a lazy and an eager version.

 ### DropWhile ###